linsalrob/PhageProteomicTree/spounavirus/README.md

 This program writes out the fasta files in a directory (fastafiles).
 The fasta files have the clusters of proteins, but the proteins have been renamed with an integer for downstream analysis.
 The code also makes a file called `id.map` that has the original protein ids and the new protein ids (which are just integers).

+## Generate the ID files

+In this step we need to create a couple of ID mapping files so we know where things came from

 We need to associate proteins with genomes, and genomes with IDs, so we make two map files, called genome_id.map and protein_genome_lengths.txt that you need for later steps.

 ```